Computer Science / ICT

 Computing is of enormous importance to the economy, and the role of Computer Science as a discipline in itself, as an ‘underpinning’ subject across science technology and engineering.
 Computer technology continues to advance rapidly and the way that technology is consumed has been changing at a fast pace.
 Claremont High School Academy is successfully delivering tailor made schemes of work informed by the government Computing curriculum and many years of teaching experience.
 Subject specialist teachers in the department, are committed, enthusiastic and dedicated to providing all students with the opportunity to excel in Computing.

-The Computing / ICT department at Claremont focuses delivering lessons which are allowing us to develop and extend our students knowledge in Computing and ICT.
-Our curriculum consists of a mixture of Computing and IT including Programming, web-design, spreadsheets, word processing, databases, desk-top publishing, and how to stay safe online.
-The Computing/ICT department comprises of 4 specialist teaching rooms, containing 30 Student Desktop PCs in each room.
+Computing consists of 3 parts; ICT, Computer Science, and Digital literacy.
+The department focuses on delivering lessons which allow us to develop and extend our students knowledge in Computing.
+Our curriculum consists of a mixture of Computer Science, IT and Digital Literacy, including Programming, web-design, spreadsheets, computer systems, networking, cyber security, word processing, databases, desk-top publishing, Augmented reality, cloud applications, and how to stay safe online.
+The Computing department comprises of 4 specialist teaching rooms, containing 30 Student Desktop PCs in each room.

 Key Stage 3

 On starting Computing in Claremont we focus on developing digital literacy and ICT skills to provide a good foundation for future learning.
 Computer programming is taught by using HTML editors and Python applications in which they make their own computer programs.
 Pupils also work on various projects in Computing, such as designing a computer network, financial modelling using spreadsheets and using graphical Design tools.

 Year 8s get to choose either Computer Science or ICT as an option for Year 9.